Best Practices for Capturing, Transporting and Caring for Relocated Canada Geese - Canada Goose Management

 Other formats available for this document:

-You must have a permit from Environment Canada, Canadian Wildlife Service to capture, transport and care for relocated Canada Geese.
+You must have a permit from Environment and Climate Change Canada, Canadian Wildlife Service to capture, transport and care for relocated Canada Geese.

 If relocating geese, keep in mind that they should be moved to a location:

 - Where they are not expected to cause similar problems as if they had remained at the original site;

 - And if possible, where there is an increased likelihood that they will be exposed to hunting.